dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 * The latest stable [.NET runtime installed](/dotnet/core/install/linux) on the server.
 * An existing ASP.NET Core app.

-At any point in the future after upgrading the shared framework, restart the ASP.NET Core apps hosted by the server.

 # [Red Hat Enterprise Linux](#tab/linux-rhel)

-* Access to CentOS 7.8 or later with a standard user account with sudo privilege.
+* Access to Red Hat Enterprise (RHEL) 8.0 or later with a standard user account with sudo privilege.
 * The latest stable [.NET runtime installed](/dotnet/core/install/linux) on the server.
 * An existing ASP.NET Core app.